-Marcie Wollesen, a third-grade teacher in San Francisco, suggests that parents consider purchasing their gifts through scrip organizations.
+Marcie Wollesen, a third grade teacher in San Francisco, suggests that parents consider purchasing their gifts through scrip organizations.
 Scrip brokerages, such as eScrip, are groups that coordinate merchants and schools for mutual benefit, with a percentage of the profits going to the school of your choice.
-“Scrip gives money back on purchases, so that makes so much sense to me,” Wollesen notes.
+“Scrip gives money back on purchases, so that makes so much sense to me,” says Wollesen.

 Many teachers told us their favorite gift was as simple as positive or grateful words.
 As one Oregon teacher noted, don’t underestimate the value of praise.

 “A supportive, positive letter, with a copy to the teacher’s administrator and/or school board would be a wonderful gift,” the teacher wrote.
 “And don’t forget those marvelous ‘Letters to the Editor’ in newspapers.”